 What is investing?

-Have you seen the women who make small scale homemade pickle businesses?
+Have you seen the women who have small scale homemade pickle businesses?
 They save a little from their day jobs, buy seasonable fruits and vegetables in bulk and make pickles and Jam.
-If they keep the money as is, it is not going to grow.
-Even these small scale businesses include processes and procedures to follow to keep the products carefully and achieve a decent return.
-Likewise, instead of keeping your savings as is, investing them appropriately will yield huge return.
+If they keep the money as it is, it is not going to grow.
+Even these small scale businesses include processes and procedures to follow, to keep the products carefully and achieve a decent return.
+Likewise, instead of keeping your savings as it is, investing them appropriately will yield a huge return.

 Let me put it more clearly now.
 Consider your savings as raw materials and investing as a process with which you will grow your money.